 Once you’re done using the compressed charcoal, consider your highlights.
 White charcoal is ideal for this, as is using a kneaded eraser for reductive drawing.

-Get Inspired with Charcoal Drawing Ideas
+Charcoal Drawing Ideas

 Before you pick up a piece of vine charcoal, get inspiration from artists working with it.